Spartacus Educational: Reception

 According to Marilyn Elias of the Southern Poverty Law Center, speaking about the assassination of John F. Kennedy, "the site simply reproduces a host of conspiracy theories that first appeared elsewhere".
 Elias also describes the site as "very shoddy, not well-sourced", citing Arthur Goldwag, author of Cults, Conspiracies, and Secret Societies.
-The site attracted controversy with its American entries and its recognition of British media in the 1930s supporting Oswald Moseley and Adolf Hitler.

 Of Spartacus Educational, Monica Burns, an EdTech consultant for Edutopia, a free online resource in history for teaching students how to comprehend informational text, wrote in 2013 that it is "a great resource for global history.
 It contains free encyclopedia entries that directly connect to primary source documents, making it a perfect tool for educators looking to give students a starting point in their research."

 In 2022, the new edition of Learning to Teach History in the Secondary School: a Companion to School Experience referred to Spartacus Educational as invaluable thesaurus of historical knowledge, including suggested classroom activities.